 Sure, it doesn’t have a bear-proof rating or 2 week-long ice retention capabilities, but you might not need those features to host a party or a short beach trip.
 Plus, it’s almost 7 times cheaper than the top-rated coolers.

 The RTIC 65 has a very similar build and features that of the YETI Tundra that actually looks very identical but with a huge difference in price.

 Both advertise up to 10 days of ice retention, indestructible rotomolded body, and durable rope with molded plastic handles.
 Some tests claim that RTIC is better at ice-retention despite the lesser bulk.

-Like the YETI Tundra, this falls short on extra features such as cup holders found in Pelican Elite.
-As well as the built-in ruler, and tie-down points found in Igloo BMX.
+Like the YETI Tundra, this falls short on extra features such as cup holders found in the Pelican Elite.
+As well as the built-in ruler, and tie-down points found in the Igloo BMX.